epfl-ada/ada-2023-project-teamcajare2023/README.md

 ## Methods

-## Step 1: Data scrapping and cleaning
+## Step 1: Data cleaning and pre-processing
+[**CMU Dataset**]
-After having downloaded the characters and movies metadata as well as IMDb data, we clean the datasets by removing movies where we have no information about characters' gender and discarding aberrant age, movie runtime or release date values.
+- We cleaned the dataset by discarding rows with aberrant age, movie runtime or release date values.

-## Step 2: Data pre-processing
+- We deleted the rows for which we had no information on gender.
-We merge the movies and characters datasets.
-In it, we keep only the 16 more frequent movie genres DECRIRE PLUS
+- We conducted an inner join between the movies and characters datasets to include only movies with characters in our analysis, thereby populating the characters dataset.
+- We filtered the dataset to include only movies from 1920 to 2012, ensuring a minimum of 200 movies and 100 characters per year.

+- For the analysis per world region: We standardized country names using the pycountry library's ISO databases and added continent information.
+Rows with multiple continents were removed.

+[**IMDb Dataset**]
+- The IMDb dataset comprises two files—one with ratings and another with various movie names.
+We calculated the average ratings for each movie.
+- We merged the IMDb dataset with the CMU dataset using the (English) movie name and release year as the merging criteria.

+[**Bechdel Dataset**]
+We changed the movie names to align with the CMU format and then merged them based on the movie name and release year.

+[**Award Dataset**]
+We merged the award dataset with the CMU dataset based on movie name and release year

 ## Step 2: Analysis